shiyanhui/hero/README.md

 ## Performance

 Hero is the fastest and least-memory used among currently known template engines in the benchmark.
+The data of chart comes from [https://github.com/SlinSo/goTemplateBenchmark](https://github.com/SlinSo/goTemplateBenchmark#full-featured-template-engines-2).
-For more details and benchmarks please come to [github.com/SlinSo/goTemplateBenchmark](https://github.com/SlinSo/goTemplateBenchmark).
+You can find more details and benchmarks from that project.

 <img src='http://i.imgur.com/93D7T5C.png' width="600">
 <img src='http://i.imgur.com/EIGtYyF.png' width="600">